-The external fan is essentially maintenance-free.
 However, dirt and dust deposits on the impeller and the motor, particularly in the gap between the impeller and the inlet nozzle can impair its function.

-- Remove the dirt and dust deposits regularly; the intervals depend on how dirty the surrounding area is. - Make sure that the impeller is evenly cleaned, as irregular deposits can lead to an imbalance.

-The full flowrate is only achieved if the inward flow of air to the impeller is unrestricted.
+- Remove the dirt and dust deposits regularly; the intervals depend on how dirty the surrounding area is. - Make sure that the impeller is cleaned evenly, as irregular deposits can lead to an imbalance. - The full air flow can only be achieved when air can freely flow through the impeller. - There must be a clearance of at least 1 x air intake diameter in the axial direction. - A uniform gap must be maintained between the impeller and the air intake assembly.